Maria Devigili: La Trasformazione

-Maria won the first prize which consisted of playing on the Workers' day Festival on May 1 in Piazza Maggiore in Bologna.
-On that occasion, Maria came in contact with Giuvazza, guitarist and producer of Finardi, with whom she began a collaboration.
+In April 2015 Maria entered the contest Bologna Palco Aperto, which commemorates Roberto Antoni, leader of the band Skiantos.
+She won the first prize, an opportunity to play at the Workers' Day Festival on 1 May in Piazza Maggiore in Bologna.
+There she met guitarist and producer Giuvazza, with whom she began a collaboration.

-Their first works together materialized after some months with the production of the song Inconsapevoli on which Giuvazza did the artistic production.
-They proposed the song to the popular contest Sanremo Giovani (Sanremo Young) but the song was not selected.

-Giuvazza did the artistic production of other subsequent songs of the songwriter and which are found in her third album Tempus Fugit.
+Their first works together emerged after some months, with the production of the song "Inconsapevoli", on which Giuvazza did the artistic production.
+They submitted the song to the Sanremo Giovani singing competition, but it was not selected.
+Giuvazza was also the artistic producer of several further of Devigili's tracks, which were included on her third album Tempus Fugit.

-In the autumn of 2015 Rockit, an Italian music fanzine, put Maria Devigili in a special list of 10 most interesting Italian female indie singer-songwriters.
+In autumn 2015 Italian music fanzine Rockit included Devigili in a list of the 10 most interesting Italian female indie singer-songwriters.